A Monte Carlo Method for 3D Radiative Transfer Equations with Multifractional Singular Kernels: Numerical illustrations

 \subsubsection{Time evolution of the exiting energy}

 Here, we are interested of the time evolution of the energy exiting the slab, and we define the (integrated) reflected and transmitted energy by

 The MC estimators for these two quantities are given by

 Here, $(t_{n})_{n}$ is a uniform grid of the time interval with stepsize $dt$.
 For the transmitted signal, we have considered the time interval $[40, 45]$ with a stepsize $dt=0.02$, and have set $[0,4t_c]$ with a stepsize $dt=0.4$ for the backscattered signal.
 Note that the time interval starts at $40$ for the transmitted energy, which is the travel time of the wave (traveling at speed $c_0=1$) from the source to the plane $x_3=40$.
 These estimators count the number of particles that exit the slab in the time interval $(t_n, t_{n+1}]$ at each side of the slab.
 In Figure \ref{fig:time_flux}, we illustrate the evolution of the transmitted and reflected energy, for several values of $\alpha$.

 In the case of the transmitted signal (left), and for small values of $\alpha$, we see the arrival of the coherent wave at the proper travel time followed by the coda.
-When $\alpha$ increases, one notices the stronger impact of scattering and of the diffusive correction that smoothes the signal out and damps its amplitude.
+When $\alpha$ increases, one notices the stronger impact of scattering and of the diffusive correction that smooths the signal out and damps its amplitude.
 For the largest $\alpha$, we only observe a coda.
 Regarding the reflected signal (right), there is only a coda for all $\alpha$ due our choice of $\hat k_0$, and one can observe two stages in the dynamics: backscattering increases up to a time of order $t_c$, about which exponentially decay due to the operator $\calQ$ takes over.